isteven/angular-multi-select/README.md

 Expression to be evaluated.
 Will disable or enable the checkboxes.
 <br />If not specified, the default will be "false".
 <br />(Similar with ng-disabled, see http://docs.angularjs.org/api/ng/directive/ngDisabled)

-Example
---
-Download all the files into a same folder and open multiselect.htm.
-<br />Or, if you prefer JSfiddle: http://jsfiddle.net/HwSJH/19/

 Note
 --